Special Suppressive Antiterrorist Unit (Greece): Failure to arrest Kostas Passaris

 The second incident occurred on July 31, 2001, when the notorious Greek thug Kostas Passaris escaped from an ambush by the Greek Police.
-Two police observers have been set up near the apartment building at 52-54 Hipparchou Street, in Neos Kosmos, where Passaris' apartment was located, and are waiting for him to appear.
+Two police observers were set up near the apartment building at 52-54 Hipparchou Street, in Neos Kosmos, where Passaris' apartment had been located, and were waiting for him to appear.
 The remaining forces were located within a 500-meter radius so as not to make their presence noticeable.
-As soon as the observers notice Passaris, they notify the EKAM's men who have set up an ambush inside the thug's apartment and are waiting to arrest him.
-Passaris goes up to his apartment, is surprised by the EKAM forces and tried to escape.
-The EKAM men shoot him four times, hitting him once in the leg and once in the shoulder.
-Confusion was caused and they did not notify the police outside that the perpetrator is trying to escape.
+As soon as the observers noticed Passaris, they notified the EKAM's men who had set up an ambush inside the thug's apartment and were waiting to arrest him.
+Passaris went up to his apartment, is surprised by the EKAM forces and tried to escape.
+The EKAM men shot him four times, hitting him once in the leg and once in the shoulder.
+Confusion was caused and they did not notify the police outside that the perpetrator was trying to escape.
 The EKAM men were slow to pursue the criminal and he escaped through the exit of the apartment building, limping with an injured leg.